 One of the trickiest aspects of buying a home overseas is figuring out the financing.
 If you’re planning to go through a foreign bank to get a mortgage, be prepared to shell out a big down payment and potentially pay a high interest rate.
 You may even be required to purchase a separate life insurance policy so that your mortgage can be paid off in the event that something happens to you.

-If you don’t want to deal with financing a home purchase overseas, you could consider using cash to pay for your house.
+If you don’t want to deal with financing an overseas home, you could consider using cash to pay for it.
 You could use a home equity line of credit as your source of cash.
 But then you’d be putting your primary residence on the line if you can’t make the payments.

 If you need fast cash, you could also consider tapping into your self-directed IRA.
 But you wouldn’t be able to live in your new home.
 So unless you’re satisfied with using the house you’re buying abroad as an investment property, you’ll probably have to look into other options.